What makes Santa Clara a top tournament destination?

 There is more to tournament planning than meets the eye.
 Planners need to find an environment that provides both top-notch facilities along with attractions and entertainment to give teams and their families the opportunity for new experiences and adventures.
 Not every team can walk out of your event with a first place trophy, but every player can leave with memories from a trip full of excitement, along with a souvenir or two.
 This is where Santa Clara puts itself in the top tier.

 Santa Clara knows how to throw a sporting event in the very top echelons of the sports universe -it hosted Super Bowl 50 in 2016.
 Santa Clara also offers its guests unique shopping opportunities, world-class dining and fun things to do off the field.
 Pair attractions like California’s Great America with top-of-the-line sports venues like Levi’s Stadium, and Santa Clara is sure to raise the bar for sports events to come.

-Click the Instant Info Logo to let us connect you with Santa Clara CVB
+Let us connect you with Santa Clara CVB

 What Facilities are Available in Santa Clara?